This post may contain affiliate links. Please read our disclosure policy.

-Your kids bring home papers, art projects, home work, tests, drawings… (this list will go on & on & on…)
+Your kids bring home papers, art projects, homework, tests, drawings… (this list will go on & on & on…)

-They bring home a lot of stuff!!
+Yes… kids bring home a lot of stuff!!
 That’s why I need to take my own declutter course every year. 🙂

 It started years ago…

-TIP–>> Use this binder to keep their special work!
+TIP–>> Use a binder to keep their special work!
 Give it to them on their graduation day!

-So, each child picked one color (I bought their favorite colors) and I wrote their names with a Sharpie on the side (trust me, you don’t want this marker to run or it will look very messy- stick with using a Sharpie).
+Each child picked one color (I bought their favorite colors) and I wrote their names with a Sharpie on the side (trust me, you don’t want this marker to run or it will look very messy- stick with using a Sharpie).
 I bought the widest binders that they had and I bought protective sheets to go in them.

 On day two, we will take Day 1’s paper and replace it with Day 2’s paper.
 We are only keeping one paper displayed at a time.